 Foreign relations

-Cameroon enjoys solid diplomatic ties with other African nations as well as those of neighbors.
-Among many other international organizations it participates in are the United Nations, African Union, and Commonwealth of Nations.
-Additionally heavily involved in regional peacekeeping initiatives is the nation.
+Apart from neighbours, Cameroon has strong diplomatic relations with other African countries.
+Among many other foreign organisations it deals with are the United Nations, the African Union, and the Commonwealth of Nations.
+Also, the government is extensively involved in regional peacekeeping.

 Military

-Among the biggest armed forces in Central Africa, the Cameroonian ones mostly serve to guard the boundaries of their nation.
+Among the biggest armed forces in Central Africa, the Cameroonian forces mostly serve to guard the boundaries of their nation.
 It has also participated in peacekeeping operations throughout nearby nations.

 Human rights